iafcy/CSCI3100_Project/README.md

 # CSCI3100 Project

-This is the group project for the course CSCI3100 Software Engineering (2025 Fall) at the Chinese University of Hong Kong
+This is the group project for the course CSCI3100 Software Engineering (2025 Spring) at the Chinese University of Hong Kong

 ## Installation